 Charted below is the baby name popularity of Consuelo for girls.
 Consuelo was first listed in 1890-1899 and reached its peak position of #381 in the U.S. during the years 1920-1929, but is not ranked currently.
 (Top 1000 Baby Names Statistics, 2014)

 Connie is the only other prominent variation form of Consuelo.
-Adoption of these girl names reached its highest during the years 1930-1939 (usage of 0.735%) and is now much less, with the forms Connie and Consuelo becoming less fashionable.
+Adoption of these forms of Consuelo was common among parents during the years 1930-1939 (usage of 0.735%) and is now much less.
 Displayed below is an analysis of the popularity of Consuelo and corresponding names.
 (Top 1000 Baby Names Statistics, 2014)